 Recycling is a standard operating procedure at the Atlanta History Center.
 Bottles and cans dispensed during events, from meetings to weddings, are recycled, as are plastic cups (themselves recycled from corn).
 Office supplies such as copier paper, envelopes, poster board, newspapers, and magazines are as recycled well.
 Our Goizueta Gardens staff is launching a composting program where produce scraps from the Souper Jenny café will be blended with shredded leaves from the Atlanta History Center’s grounds as well as farm animal bedding materials.
 The compost will be amended to fields and soil for new plantings across the 33-acre campus.

 Goizueta Gardens’ composting program makes the most of our site’s organic waste streams.
-Gardens staff members collect produce scraps from our campus café, Souper Jenny, and blend them with shredded leaves from our grounds and bedding from our farm animals.
+Gardens staff members collect produce scraps from our campus café, Souper Jenny, and grounds from BRASH Coffee, blending them with shredded leaves from our gardens and bedding from our farm animals.
 This dynamic brew breaks down into a rich amendment perfect for working into farm fields and new plantings all over our campus.

 Within the Goizueta Gardens, we focus on pest prevention by building healthy soils and cultivating plants that are well-suited to our environment.
 Our staff inspects our collections daily for signs of pests and disease, monitoring existing problem areas and constantly reassessing the best intervention strategies.
 We use physical controls wherever possible, reserving judicious use of chemical controls as a last resort.